Long-Term Drug Rehab Treatment Programs

 - Become a productive member of family, work community, and in society.

-What Is A Long-Term Drug Treatment?
+What Is Long-Term Rehab?

 Long-term residential treatment centers provide care 24 hours a day, usually in non-hospital settings.2 Long-term drug treatment usually starts with several days of closely supervised detox, followed by 90 to 120 days of intense treatment for drug abuse and aftercare preparation.
 This type of treatment is suitable for people with long-standing or serious substance abuse issues.2

 Since the enrollment into the program is relatively long-term and intensive, it involves slow and continuous reentry into the society.
 Most of the patients who remain in long-term treatment programs for at least a third to half of the expected course generally dramatically improve their functioning in terms of substance abuse.3 They also have better employment prospects and school rates (with graduates being even better).
-However, the biggest downside is the high number of those who never complete treatment programs (75 percent or more).3
+However, the biggest downside is the high number of those who never complete long-term treatment programs (75 percent or more).3

 One of the main challenges faced by recovery programs is treatment dropout.
 Therefore, it is important for a long-term treatment facility to have motivational approaches that can keep patients active and also enhance their involvement and dedication to recovery.
 These programs can be successful if they treat substance abuse as a chronic condition and provide continuing care and supervision.
 However, this also entails several enrollments into treatment and being ready to readmit patients who have relapsed.4

-Therapeutic communities (TCs) are one of the most common forms of long-term drug treatment in residential settings.5 TCs are known for their recovery orientation that focuses on treating the whole person and facilitating overall lifestyle changes in addition to drug abstinence.
+Therapeutic communities (TCs) are one of the most common forms of long-term drug rehab in residential settings.5 TCs are known for their recovery orientation that focuses on treating the whole person and facilitating overall lifestyle changes in addition to drug abstinence.
 The orientation of TCs acknowledges the relapsing and chronic nature of substance use disorders and sees recovery as an ongoing process.

 Long-term care may start with the process of detox, during which the patient is expected to abstain from abusing drugs.
 The patient can receive care and supervision, undergo medication-assisted detox, drug replacement therapy, or drug reduction therapy, depending on the substance that has been abused.6